 Investigation into the characteristics of and teaching strategies for students with learning disabilities.
 Emphasis on State Board of Education Professional Teaching Standards.
 Approved school-based practicum required.
-Prerequisites: Formal admission to a state approved undergraduate teacher preparation program and EDU222.
+Prerequisites: Formal admission to an undergraduate teacher preparation program and EDU222.

 Teaching Students with Mild and Moderate Mental Retardation